bhudgens/zendesk_search_bookmark_enabler/README.md

 - Go to your Zendesk Search Url (Example: `https://$domain.zendesk.com/agent/search/1`)
 - Add a query param to your Url (Example: `?query=$whatever_you_want_to_search`)

-Here's an example of a url that would search for all tickets not solved that are not solved:
+Here's an example of a url that would search for all tickets that are not solved:

 ```bash
 https://$example.zendesk.com/agent/search/1?query=status<=solved%20assignee:none